beehive-lab/TornadoVM/assembly/src/docs/6_TORNADO_FLAGS.md

 * `-Dtornado.spirv.levelzero.alignment=64`: Memory alignment (in bytes) for Level Zero buffers.
 It is set to 64 by default.

-*  `-Dtornado.spirv.levelzero.thread.dispatcher=TRUE`: If it is enabled, it uses the Level Zero suggested thread block for the thread dispatcher.
+*  `-Dtornado.spirv.levelzero.thread.dispatcher=True`: If it is enabled, it uses the Level Zero suggested thread block for the thread dispatcher.
 True by default.

-* `-Dtornado.spirv.loadstore=False`: it optimizes Loads/Stores and simplifies the generated SPIR-V binary.
+* `-Dtornado.spirv.loadstore=False`: It optimizes Loads/Stores and simplifies the generated SPIR-V binary.
 This option is still experimental.
 It is set to `False` by default.

 * `-Dtornado.spirv.levelzero.memoryAlloc.shared=False`: If it is enabled, then it uses shared memory buffers between the accelerator and the host.
 It is set to false by default.